agormp/greedysub/README.md

-# greedyreduce: command line program for selecting representative, non-redundant subset of DNA or protein-sequences, based on list of pairwise sequence identities
+# greedysub: command line program for selecting representative, non-redundant subset of DNA or protein-sequences, based on list of pairwise sequence identities

 [![PyPI downloads](https://static.pepy.tech/personalized-badge/greedureduce?period=total&units=international_system&left_color=grey&right_color=blue&left_text=downloads)](https://pepy.tech/project/greedureduce)
 ![](https://img.shields.io/badge/version-1.0.0-blue)

-The main purpose of the `greedyreduce` program is to select a non-redundant subset of DNA- or protein-sequences, i.e., a subset where the pairwise sequence identity is below a given threshold.
+The main purpose of the `greedysub` program is to select a non-redundant subset of DNA- or protein-sequences, i.e., a subset where the pairwise sequence identity is below a given threshold.
 However, the program can be used to find representative subsets for any other type of items, for which pairwise similarities (or distances) are known.

 Input: